-The adverse decision in this case was made by[insert Leadership Designee] You may

-contact the Appeals Coordinator for further i information on the case and to arrange for mediation
+ision in this case was made by[insert Leadership Designee] You eals Coordinator for further information on the case and to arrange for

-or ADR:

-USDA, Rural Develop oment
+USDA, Rural Development

 Appeals Coordinator

 ATTN:

-() , extension
+(), extension

 Mediation or ADR must be completed within 45 days; unless the complexity of the case requires a longer time frame and all parties agree to a specific time frame.
 We also request a teleconference prior to your acceptance of this case to determine if the adverse decision lends itself to mediation or ADR.